-At any given time, the children could be found playing at the train table, dressing up in costume, painting, building with blocks, checking for eggs in the chicken coop or vegetables in the garden, singing and dancing.
-Through play, La Lengua students learn numbers, letters, Spanish, and topics such as days of the week, letters, numbers, colors, and sign language.
+At any given time, the children could be found playing at the train table, dressing up in costume, painting, building with blocks, chalk drawing outside, and very often, singing and dancing.
+Through play and song and dance, La Lengua students learn numbers, letters, Spanish, and topics such as days of the week, colors, and sign language.

 The children learn Spanish listening comprehension and vocabulary from interactions with the teachers and through songs and play.
 Most La Lengua teachers are bilingual in Spanish and English and speak to the children in both languages.
 As a school that focuses on inclusion, La Lengua students come from all backgrounds.
 Some students come to La Lengua from home where only English is spoken, and others from bilingual homes, including Spanish, French, Bengali, Mandarin, and more.